 1. Schedule Regular Furnace Maintenance

-2. Routinely Change Your Furnace’s Air Filter
+2. Regularly Change Your Furnace’s Air Filter

-Our recommendations for changing your furnace filter:
+Our advice for replacing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Every month

 - Pleated filter: Every three months